moleculebits/GeneralDFT/README.md

 # GeneralDFT
 Source code to complement the paper "General Chemically Intuitive Atom- and Bond-level DFT Descriptors for Machine Learning Approaches to Reaction Condition Prediction ".
+All results described in the paper should be reproducible using the scripts shown here and the embeddings available on Zenodo.

 # Installation